ciscolabs2006/DeKUT-Networking-Academy/README.md

 ## Introduction
 - The CCNA (Cisco Certified Network Associate) course is a comprehensive program designed to equip students with fundamental and advanced networking skills.
-Over the span of three months, participants will explore various aspects of networking, including routing and switching technologies, WAN technologies, infrastructure services, security fundamentals, and network programmability.
+Over three months, participants will explore various networking aspects, including routing and switching technologies, WAN technologies, infrastructure services, security fundamentals, and network programmability.
 The course combines virtual lectures, hands-on labs, and real-world scenarios to prepare students thoroughly for the CCNA certification exam.
-- You can learn more of CCNA [here](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html).
+- You can read more about CCNA [here](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html).

 ## What is CCNA?
 - CCNA stands for Cisco Certified Network Associate, a globally recognized certification offered by Cisco Systems, the world's leading networking equipment manufacturer.
 This certification validates your ability to install, configure, operate, and troubleshoot medium-sized routed and switched networks.